 Opt to visit the City Palace, or take in an evening dance performance at Bagore Ki Haveli.

 Relive life as royalty at Sajjangarh Fort, also known as the Monsoon Palace, summer resort of the Maharajas.
 Sitting atop a hill with a panoramic view of the city's lakes, the palace was equipped with an ingenious rainwater collection system, essential in the dry desert conditions of the region.
 Other options include a visit to the Jagdish Temple, the Bharatiya Lok Kala Mandir folk museum, Saheliyon-ki-Bari (the Garden of Maidens), and the City Palace and Museum.
+Discover the early morning serenity of the city by pre-booking the Udaipur Sunrise Cycle tour extra, or opt to sharpen your culinary skills by pre-booking the Udaipur Cooking School extra.

 Orientation walk upon arrival in Pushkar.
 Opt to tour the world's only temple to the Hindu god of creation, Brahma, or scour the markets for Indian wares.